-Tina is TRCS’s first grade teacher.
+Tina is TRCS’s second grade teacher.
 She was born in Newport, Rhode Island, and grew up in small and large communities throughout California, Nevada, Washington, Wyoming and Colorado.
 Her family eventually settled in beautiful North Park, Colorado, where she married her high school sweetheart and started a family.
 Tempted by the thought of big city life, they moved their little family to Laramie, Wyoming where they added another daughter, went to college, and became teachers.

 Prior to coming to TRCS, Tina taught pre-school, kindergarten, transitional first grade, first grade, and second grade in Wyoming, Colorado, and Hawaii.
 Meanwhile, their daughters grew up and settled with their families in Greensboro, NC and Hunstville AL.

 Tina is delighted to be joining a school community that fits her educational philosophy perfectly, is located in a beautiful mountain setting that does get snow, and is just a few hours away from family.
 She loves crafts of all kinds, hiking, reading, writing, travel, music, theater, and is looking forward to dusting off her clarinet at some point to see if she can still play?!